einarwh/experiments-in-powerblog/content/blog/2020/09/15/conways-mob.md

 :blog-post/description

-How and why intra-team mobs can help fight the rigidity of many software organizations.
+How and why intra-team mobs can help fight the rigidity of many software organizations and their code.

 :page/body